About Jaelle Pedroli - Australian artist

 In Australia I work with a print lab, who print my 'Fine Art Prints'.
 They strives to do all they can to minimise waste and plastic, as well as recycling the waste they do have.
 Ink remanence are collected for alternative use and ink cartridges are recycled.
 Paper cut offs are composted, while scrapped prints are recycled.
 The print lab is a home studio, solar panels, and rainwater collection in action.

 My 'Fine Art Prints' are printed on Hahnemühle Bamboo Rag (90% bamboo, 10% cotton).
 The most environmentally friendly paper in the range and free from optical brighteners.
 With over 400 years in the paper industry Hahnemühle pride themselves on their commitment to its care of the environment and its employees.
 Click to learn more Hahnemühle and Click to learn more about Hahnemühle bamboo paper.

 Epson printer and inks are used.
 Epson is a large company employing tens of thousands of people around the world.
 Epson have targets for environmental sustainability and are positively moving towards these targets.
 I am still in the process of learning about its production of inks.

-5x7 and A4 are placed in a plastic sleeve, packaged between two pieces of card and slipped into a sturdy envelope for posting.
+5x7 and A4 'Fine Art Prints' are placed in a plastic sleeve, packaged between two pieces of card and slipped into a sturdy envelope for posting.

 A3 and larger are packaged with FSC tissue paper and brown paper and posted in a recycled card postage tube.
-We are currently using a tube with two plastic stoppers but are trialling an alternative plastic free option.
+We are currently using a tube with two plastic stoppers as this is the most secure way to post 'Fine Art Prints'.

 I've sourced home compostable cello-bags for my 5x7" 'Art Prints' and package them in this way for markets and retail.